Intika-Linux-Proxy/Proxybound/README.md

-ProxyBound v4.7
+ProxyBound v4.9
 ===============

   ProxyBound is a UNIX program, that hooks network-related libc functions in dynamically linked programs via a preloaded DLL and redirects the connections through SOCKS4a/5 or HTTP proxies.

-  It's based on proxychains-ng by rofl0r
+  It's based on proxychains-ng by rofl0r & proxychains by haad

 How it works:
 =============